 It clears shows that before the financial crisis , the CDS spread was around 10 basis point , but after 2008 ,the banks and insurance firms CDS spread are widen which signifying an increased market expectation of default.
 The CDS spreads, particularly for the "CDS USD SR 5Y D14 Corp," reflect the cost of insuring against default by these corporations, and their expansion underscores the rising apprehension about the creditworthiness of financial entities.
 Consequently, this apprehension made refinancing short-term debts more challenging, a crucial factor for maintaining liquidity and ensuring operational continuity.
 The increased perception of credit risk, indicated by the broader CDS spreads, led to higher borrowing costs or a reluctance among lenders to provide credit.
-Thus, the heightened expectation of default rates not only undermined confidence in financial institutions but also exerted extra liquidity pressure, curtailing their ability to lend. (应该具体解释一下)
+Thus, the heightened expectation of default rates not only undermined confidence in financial institutions but also exerted extra liquidity pressure, curtailing their ability to lend.

 Moreover, the financial accelerator mechanism, as detailed by Gilchrist and Himmelberg (1995), delineates the cyclical nature of how uncertainty and credit risk can aggravate economic downturns by reducing investment and hindering economic activity.
 This concept highlights the intertwined relationship between the lending capabilities of financial intermediaries and the wider economic landscape.
 Essentially, during periods of economic recession, financial institutions often tighten their lending policies and increase borrowing costs, a situation exacerbated by the falling value of collateral.
 Such tightening has a direct impact on businesses and individuals, forcing them to scale back their investment endeavors, thus initiating a self-sustaining cycle of economic decline.
 Consequently, following the bankruptcy of Lehman Brothers in the United States, the collapse of the subprime mortgage market and the ensuing plummet in the value of mortgage-backed securities profoundly affected the financial statements of numerous financial institutions.
 This situation precipitated a significant tightening of credit standards, perpetuating a vicious cycle that led to an increase in the external finance premium.
 This cycle was exacerbated by the banking system's inability to adjust, creating an environment where the cost of external financing continued to climb, further straining economic conditions.